cunarist/transle/README.md

 `.env` file is only used in production and not included in the final release.

-# Localization

-Always write user interface texts in `./assets/translations`.

-When an app gains popularity, there comes a need to support multiple languages.
-However, manually replacing thousands of text widgets in the user interface is not a trivival task.
-Therefore it is a must to write texts that will be presented to normal users in translation files.

-Refer to [Easy Localization](https://pub.dev/packages/easy_localization) docs for more details.

 # Command Line Scripts

 All of these assume that your terminal's working directory is set to the project's root folder.
 You might need to dive into this section quite often.